ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ## Migration steps

-### Create a new project using package generator
+### Create a new project using the package generator

-To ensure that all the dependencies are up-to-date and that the build process is correct, we recommend that you:
+To ensure that all the dependencies are up-to-date and that the build process is correct, we recommend the following steps:

 1. Create a new project using the package generator following the {@link framework/development-tools/package-generator/using-package-generator package generator guide}.
 2. Copy the `src`, `tests`, and `sample` folders of your plugin into the new project.
 3. Re-add all the external `dependencies`, `devDependencies`, and `peerDependencies` specific to your plugin to the `package.json` file.

-When you run the CLI, you will be asked to choose whether you want to support only the new installation methods or provide backward compatibility with the old installation methods.
+When you run the CLI, you will be asked to choose whether you want to support the new installation methods only or provide backward compatibility with the old installation methods.
 Choose the option that best suits your needs, but be aware that the latter option will generate additional files and code that you will need to update or remove later.
-However, you should consider this if your plugin is used in projects outside your control that may still use the old installation methods, for example if your plugin is open-source.
+You should consider the legacy option if your plugin is used in projects outside your control that may still use the old installation methods, for example if your plugin is open-source.

 The main changes we have introduced in the new package generator are: